No Tax on Overtime: What to Know in 2025

 The provision is retroactively effective from January 1, 2025, and will remain in place through the end of 2028.
 This means overtime earnings from the beginning of 2025 are eligible for the deduction.

-Employees won’t see immediate changes in their take-home pay on paychecks.
-The benefit is realized when you file your federal tax return; your taxable income will be reduced by the amount of qualifying overtime, potentially resulting in a larger refund or lower tax liability
+Employees won’t see immediate changes in their take-home pay on paychecks (unless they adjust their Form W-4 withholding).
+The benefit is realized when filing federal tax returns; an employee’s taxable income will be reduced by the amount of qualifying overtime, potentially resulting in a larger refund or lower tax liability.

 No. Even though federal income tax is not applied to qualifying overtime, Social Security and Medicare taxes still are.
 Therefore, your social security tax contributions, (and future benefits) remain unaffected.

-The “No Tax on Overtime” law only applies to deductions on federal income taxes.
+The “no tax on overtime” provision only applies to deductions on federal income taxes.
 It does not include state (or local) tax deductions.
 Although Alabama had an exception for overtime hours, it expired in June 2025.
 Other states are considering some type of overtime or tips laws in the future, but would need to be passed at the state level.

 This is not intended as legal advice; for more information, please click here.